What do you mean by Autologous Fat Transfer treatment?

 To help with any bruising, swelling or the experience of any discomfort you can use cold compresses.
 However, most people don’t find the need.
 If ice is necessary, please take care not to apply the ice directly onto the skin as it can cause the skin to burn.
 Instead, place the ice or ice-pack inside a damp cloth and apply to the treatment areas for 5-10 minutes a few times daily.

 Please refrain from touching any treatment areas with unclean hands, and do not rub or firmly press at the treatment areas.
 During the first twenty-four hours, you should not expose any treatment areas to extreme heat or cold.
 Do not touch the area or apply make up.
 For the first two days you should completely rest.
 For the two weeks following the treatment avoid any strenuous physical exercises.
-You may be asked to wear a special bra for about a week after an autologous fat transfer breast procedure.
 As prescribed, please take any oral antibiotics and/or apply antibiotic ointment.